This is the multi-page printable view of this section. Click here to print.

 Support Secret

-The vulnerability scanning feature supports the following types of secrets included in the image.
+- The vulnerability scanning feature supports the following types of Secrets contained in the image.

 | Support Secret |